Text Watermarking 2026

 Submission

 Participants will submit their systems as Docker images through the Tira platform.
+Please have a look at the baseline for step-by-step submission instructions.
 It is not expected that submitted systems are actually trained on Tira, but they must be standalone and runnable on the platform without requiring contact to the outside world (evaluation runs will be sandboxed).

 The submitted software must be executable inside the container via a command line call.
 The script must take two arguments: an input file (an absolute path to the input JSONL file) and an output directory (an absolute path to where the results will be written):